Jaguars–Titans rivalry

-The Jaguars–Titans rivalry is a professional American football rivalry between the Jacksonville Jaguars and Tennessee Titans in the National Football League (NFL)'s AFC South division.
-While it isn't the most well-known or historic rivalry in the NFL, it is one of the more famous rivalries in the AFC South.
+The Jaguars–Titans rivalry is a National Football League (NFL) rivalry between the Jacksonville Jaguars and Tennessee Titans.

-The first game of the rivalry was played on September 3, 1995, at TIAA Bank Field (then Jacksonville Municipal Stadium) in Jacksonville, Florida.
+The first game of the rivalry was played on September 3, 1995, at EverBank Stadium (then Jacksonville Municipal Stadium) in Jacksonville, Florida.
 In the first regular season game for Jacksonville's new expansion franchise, the Titans, then known as the Houston Oilers, defeated the Jaguars 10–3.
-The rivalry intensified during the 1999–2000 postseason, when the 14–2 Jaguars (both losses were against Tennessee), champions of the AFC Central division, hosted the newly named Titans, who were 13–3.
-The Titans erased a 14–10 halftime deficit to eventually win 33–14.
+The rivalry intensified during the 1999–2000 postseason, when the 14–2 Jaguars (both losses were against Tennessee), champions of the AFC Central division, hosted the newly named Titans, who were 13–3, in the AFC Championship Game.
+The Titans eventually erased a 14–10 halftime deficit to win 33–14.
 The Titans then lost to the St. Louis Rams in Super Bowl XXXIV.
-As of 2023, the Titans lead the rivalry 34–23.
+During the 2002 NFL realignment, both teams were placed in the newly created AFC South, becoming divisional rivals and meeting twice annually per season.

+The Titans lead the overall series, 35–26.
+The two teams have met once in the playoffs, with the Titans winning.